 1. As in accordance with the Mayo County Council Policy on Community Benefit Contributions required for certain major developments the Oweninny Community Benefit Fund will be managed by the Community & Integrated Development Section of Mayo County Council.

-2. The Oweninny Community Benefit Fund Board will have an oversight role regarding the Oweninny Community Benefit Grant Scheme.
+2. The Oweninny Community Benefit Fund Board will have an oversight role regarding the Oweninny Community Benefit Fund Scheme.

 3. The Oweninny Community Benefit Fund Evaluation Committee will assess applications in accordance with Mayo County Council policy on Community Benefit Contributions required for certain major developments.

-4. Administration of the Oweninny Community Benefit Grant Scheme will be carried out by Mayo County Council through the Community & Integrated Development Section.
+4. Administration of the Oweninny Community Benefit Fund Scheme will be carried out by Mayo County Council through the Community & Integrated Development Section.

-5. The Community & Integrated Development Section of Mayo County Council will arrange a call for applications to benefit from the Oweninny Community Benefit Grant Scheme.
+5. The Community & Integrated Development Section of Mayo County Council will arrange a call for applications to benefit from the Oweninny Community Benefit Fund Scheme.

 6. Submissions received on time will be screened by staff members of the Community & Integrated Development Section of Mayo County Council based on the qualifying categories and the qualifying criteria (both attached) and a copy of each qualifying application will be sent to each member of the Evaluation Committee in advance of the Evaluation Committee Meeting.